Skip to content

 Goal-Based Investing

-Unlike some platforms that just give you a single portfolio, Betterment takes a goal-based approach.
-You can set up multiple goals, each with its own timeline, risk level, and target amount.
+Unlike platforms that give you a single portfolio, Betterment takes a goal-based approach.
+You can set up multiple goals — each with its own timeline, risk level, and target amount:

 • Emergency fund with a conservative allocation

-• Major purchase like a house down payment
+• Major purchase such as a house down payment in 3 to 5 years

 • General wealth building for long-term growth

-Each goal gets its own sub-portfolio with an appropriate asset allocation.
-Your retirement goal 30 years out might be aggressive, while your house down payment goal in three years stays conservative.
-This structure keeps your investing strategy aligned with what you actually need the money for.
+Each goal gets its own sub-portfolio with an appropriate allocation.
+Your retirement goal 30 years out might be 90% stocks, while your house down payment goal in three years is much more conservative.

 Cash Reserve Account

-Betterment’s Cash Reserve account currently offers an APY of over 4%, which puts it well above the national average for savings accounts.
-The account is FDIC-insured up to $2 million through Betterment’s partner banks (using a sweep program that distributes funds across multiple banks to maximize coverage).
+Betterment’s Cash Reserve account currently offers an APY over 4%, well above the national average for savings accounts.
+It is FDIC-insured up to $2 million through a sweep program across partner banks.
+No fees, no minimum, unlimited transfers.
+For anyone already investing through Betterment, this is a strong place to keep an emergency fund under one dashboard.

 Socially Responsible Investing